Beatty property / photo by Midpen staff

 Beatty property (Midpen staff)

-Currently on hold, the Beatty Parking Area and Trail Connections Project aims to develop public access and parking in the southeastern region of Sierra Azul Open Space Preserve, which is also known as the Cathedral Oaks area.
+The Beatty Parking Area and Trail Connections Project aims to develop public access and parking in the southeastern region of Sierra Azul Open Space Preserve, which is also known as the Cathedral Oaks area.
 The project site and surrounding open space lands include rolling grasslands, oak woodlands and riparian habitat that support a diverse community of endemic plants and wildlife, including 24 special-status species.
 The area also has historic significance due to its association with the pioneer community of Alma, which is now submerged beneath the Lexington Reservoir.

 Image